- You are likely to gradually gain weight during your pregnancy as your baby grows and your body changes.

 What is normal weight gain in pregnancy?

-How much weight you gain will depend on how much you weighed before your pregnancy.
+The average pregnant person gains between 11.5kg and 16kg of weight during pregnancy.
+But, how much weight you should gain will depend on how much you weighed before your pregnancy, and other factors.

 You can use the healthdirect BMI calculator to work out your pre-pregnancy BMI.

 Your pre-pregnancy BMI will indicate your weight category: